jackiehjm/stx-docs/doc/source/dist_cloud/upgrading-the-systemcontroller-using-the-cli.rst

 #.
 Upgrade **controller-0**.

-    .. xbooklink For more information, see :ref:`|updates-doc| <software-updates-and-upgrades-software-updates>` guide.
+    For more information, see :ref:`Updates and Upgrades
+    <software-updates-and-upgrades-software-updates>`.

     #.
 Lock **controller-0**.